yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

       .. code-block:: c#

-         // Mesh Name can be overriden by attribute, otherwise by default it is derived from class name [MeshName("Person")]
+         // Mesh Name can be overridden by attribute, otherwise by default it is derived from class name [MeshName("Person")]
          public class Person : MeshData
          {